scott-ftf/pirate_mining_metrics/README.md

-This script interacts with the Pirate Chain daemon RPC to scrape statistical data from a set of blocks to save in a parquet database file for running statitical annlytics on.
-At the end, it produces a pdf report.
+This script interacts with the Pirate Chain daemon RPC to extract statistical data from a set of blocks.
+This data is then saved in a Parquet database file for subsequent statistical analysis.
+At the end, the script generates a PDF report.

 A example report can be found here: <br />
 https://github.com/scott-ftf/pirate_mining_metrics/blob/main/pirate_miner_metrics_report.pdf